Go to overview

 1. What does the revitalisation of water bodies mean?

-2. What specific measures are being implemented?
+2. What specific measures are being implemented in this project?

 3. Will the restoration also improve flood protection?